AmirMohammadKomijani/Real-Estate-QA_RAG/README.md

    - Sentence Transformers provide semantic encoding for the queries, ensuring that retrieval is based on meaning rather than mere keyword matches.

 ### 2. **Generative Component**
-   - **NousResearch LLaMA-3** is integrated using Hugging Face’s `transformers` library, allowing for seamless, high-quality natural language generation conditioned on the retrieved documents.
+   - **gemma2-9b-it'** is integrated using Hugging Face’s `transformers` library, allowing for seamless, high-quality natural language generation conditioned on the retrieved documents.

 ### 3. **Pipeline Workflow**
    - **Step 1**: Query Encoding – Encode the user query into a vector representation.